 One of the trickiest things about races is choosing something that will get you through a freezing cold start line, through a morning that could be cool, warm, wet, dry or all of the above, and if you’re running far enough, back into a freezing cold evening and finish line.
 That’s where ioMerino comes in.

-Our tops will keep you warm when it’s cold, breathe to keep you comfortable if and when it warms up, and wicks moisture so if it rains or you perspire in warmer conditions, you’ll stay comfortable for longer.
+Our tops will keep you warm when it’s cold, breathe to keep you comfortable if and when it warms up, and wicks moisture so if it rains or you perspire in warmer conditions, you’ll stay comfortable for longer even if your io gets wet.
 It’s lightweight enough that if you do want to take something extra, one of our thermal long sleeve tops is super lightweight and will fit into a zip lock sandwich bag (which will also keep it dry in your pack!) so you can be prepared without the bulk!
 It’s also odour-resistant so when you celebrate at the finish line no one near you will be wondering what died.

 When you go with io it’s a great way to cut down on how much you take, while still making sure you’ve got what you need out there, especially if the weather dishes up something unexpected.